eole-io/sandstone/doc/index.md

 What you can achieve with Sandstone:

-- Create a Rest Api using Silex (Sandstone extends Silex)
+- Create a Rest Api
 - Create a websocket topic the same way as creating an api endpoint
-- Dispatch event from Rest Api to Websocket server using Symfony event dispatcher
+- Dispatch event from Rest Api to Websocket server

 ## Installation